How do you raise a responsible child? While there’s no magical formula, there are some ways we can inspire responsible behavior. Here’s how.

 It’s pretty easy to see that we’re fighting the culture upstream when we strive to uphold responsibility, accountability, and honorable behavior as values we expect from our kids.

-When we’re focused on the big picture, we can see that it IS possible to raise responsible kids in an entitled world, and it’s more than worth the effort.
+When we’re focused on the big picture, I believe that it IS possible to raise responsible kids in an entitled world, and it’s more than worth the effort.

 There are 5 key areas that seem to be building blocks to developing these traits.